CLLlAgOB/free2fa/README.md

 You should write it in dns or hosts for easy access.
 - `RADIUS_CLIENT_IP`: IP radius of the client.
 It is highly recommended to specify from which IP to expect requests for authorization.
-- `ACCESS_TOKEN_EXPIRE_MINUTES`: Session session time in the administrator portal
-- `OTP_SEPARATOR`: separator between the user password and the OTP.
-- `MAX_LOGIN_ATTEMPTS`: maximum number of unsuccessful attempts to enter the portal.
-- `BLOCK_DURATION_MINUTES`: period of blocking entry attempts when the maximum is reached.
-- `OTP_FIRM_INFO`: information about the organization displayed in the OTP application.

 You will need to change the admin password at the first login.